-Senior lecturer/Associate Professor at Department of Information Technology, Division of Visual Information and Interaction
+Senior Lecturer/Associate Professor at Department of Information Technology, Vi3; Image Analysis

 For potential master's thesis projects, please contact by email.

 Dr. Goksel received two BSc degrees in electrical engineering (2001) and in computer engineering/science (2002) from Middle East Technical University, Ankara, Turkey.
 He received his MASc (2004) and PhD (2009) degrees in the Department of Electrical and Computer Engineering at the University of British Columbia, Vancouver, Canada.
 Since 2014 he has been an assistant professor at the Department of Information Technology and Electrical Engineering at ETH Zurich, Switzerland.
 He founded and has been leading the Computer-assisted Applications in Medicine (CAiM) group within the institute Computer Vision Lab.
 In 2020, he joined the Department of Information Technology at Uppsala University, Sweden, as an associate professor, where he is affiliated with the Centre for Image Analysis as well as the Medtech Science and Innovation Centre.

 Dr. Goksel has received the 2016 ETH Spark Award (for most promising invention of the year), the 2014 CTI Swiss MedTech Award, and the 2011 WAGS Innovation in Technology Award (for best dissertation in western North America).
 He supervised several master's and PhD students as well as postdoctoral fellows.

 Computer-assisted Applications in Medicine (CAiM) Group, led by Orcun Göksel, is part of the newly-established Medtech Innovation and Science Centre as well as of the Centre for Image Analysis.
 CAiM is within the administrative Division of Visual Information and Interaction at the Department of Information Technology of Uppsala University in Sweden.